twosigma/docker-sideways/README.md

     Default: `"128 MB"`
     Default memory cache size.
 I've no real clue what this should be, but RAM is plentiful so I like to keep it fairly large.
+ * `CACHE_PEERx`
+   Cache peers for the squid instance may be specified with multiple CACHE_PEER environment variables.
+The suffix of each is used to determine ordering by the unix `sort` function.

 # Example Usage
 The following command line will get you up and running quickly.
 It presumes